simple-acme/simple-acme.github.io/reference/plugins/source/iis.md

 plugin_type: source
 plugin: iis
 ---
 Create source based on bindings configured in IIS.
-Automatically updates webroot path (useful for [FileSystem validation](/reference/plugins/validation/http/filesystem))
+Automatically updates webroot path (useful for [filesystem validation](/reference/plugins/validation/http/filesystem))

 # Filtering bindings
 While it's possible to create a certificate for all bindings in all sites, typically you will want to select some